danielabar/meblog/src/markdown/convert-multiple-cron-jobs-to-nomad-periodic-jobs.md

 ```

 <aside class="markdown-aside">
-The workflow_run event is used to trigger a workflow, only when another workflow has completed.
+The workflow_run event is used to trigger a workflow when another workflow has completed.
 In this case, the Deploy workflow will only run after the CI (Continuous Integration) workflow has completed.
 See my post on <a class="markdown-link" href="https://danielabaron.me/blog/ci-cd-pipeline-for-gatsby/#Continuous-Deployment-When">CI/CD</a> to learn more about the workflow_run event.
 </aside>

 ## Maintenance